 You must always perform tests to maximize your features in email marketing automation software.
 Not only will this help in determining which strategies to deploy but also give you more knowledge about your audience.

-For instance, A/B testing can help you compare the various versions of your campaign, be it your subject line, CTA or the landing page, etc. Similarly, also test your emails on mobile, tablet and desktop to be sure that your customers have a smooth experience regardless of which device they use
+For instance, can help you compare the various versions of your campaign, be it your subject line, CTA or the landing page, etc. Similarly, also test your emails on mobile, tablet and desktop to be sure that your customers have a smooth experience regardless of which device they use

 5. Forgetting to Humanize Yourself